asakrout/test-empty-safe-v3-1758576771/README.md

-# my-safe-repository
+# test-branch-protection

-Testing safe repository branch protection
+Testing branch protection for main and safe branches